 Of course, the most well-known form of public relations writing is the press release.
 Press releases can also be referred to as a news release or a media release.
-The purpose of a press release is to promote news and alert the news to hopefully pique a reporter’s interest in the story.
+The purpose of a press release for PR professionals is to promote news and alert the news to hopefully pique a reporter’s interest in the story.
 An effective press release will typically have a specific audience in mind, whether that be industry professionals or journalists.

 Social Media Copy

 A social media content strategy is more important than ever in public relations.
 Writing social media copy has to keep the audience in the forefront, or else the messaging is at risk of getting lost.
 Twitter, for example, only allows 280 characters to get a message across.
 It takes a bit of creativity to accurately and effectively relay a message to an audience while staying within the required character limit.

 Pitching journalists is where PR writers’ creative soars.
 Journalists want to write interesting, captivating stories that their audience and readers are interested in.
 It is up to the PR writer to understand the publication and journalist they are writing to in order to land a media placement for the client.
 Remember, your writing should convey the newsworthiness of your brand’s story.
 If your pitch isn’t interesting to you, it definitely won’t be interesting to a journalist.
 Flex those creative writing skills an earn that coverage.

 PR professionals must also know how to effectively draft a campaign, or PR plan.
 A PR plan will include actionable PR goals and establish clear brand messaging for the campaign.
 While these documents typically remain internal within an agency or company, it is up to the PR professionals to write them well.

 Now that we understand the different forms of PR writing, it is important to know what makes PR writing strong and effective.